vinli/docs/web/event-services/notifications.rst

 * `payload` - String of the payload exactly as it was posted to the above URL
 * `state` - Current state of the notification.
 State values may include `created`, `queued`, `complete`, or `error`

-The `state` of a notification start as  `created` and moves to `queued` as soon as it is placed in the notification queue to be processed.
+The `state` of a notification starts as  `created` and moves to `queued` as soon as it is placed in the notification queue to be processed.
 Once the notification has been posted to the callback URL, the state will be moved to `complete` if the HTTP transaction was completed and a response code in the 200s was received.
 If the HTTP call is not able to be completed or a response code other than the 200s, the state will become `error`.

 If the notification is in the `complete` or `error` state, the fields below will be available in the response: